 For many employers, the biggest benefit is visibility.
 With clearer data and consistent reporting, HR teams can spot issues earlier, track trends over time and support decisions with evidence instead of assumptions.

 The best cloud-based HRMS platforms do more than cover basic admin.
 They help HR teams manage time off, track performance, support managers, and keep employee data accurate and accessible.
-Many also connect HR with other business areas such as finance management or IT, reducing the need to juggle (and pay for) multiple tools.
+Many also connect HR with other business areas, such as finance management or IT, reducing the need to juggle (and pay for) multiple tools.

-However, not all HRM software is built in the same way.
+However, not all HR software is built in the same way.
 Some platforms are designed for large enterprises with complex requirements, while others focus on flexibility and ease of use for small and mid-sized teams.
 Pricing models, feature depth and usability can vary widely, making it important to understand what each system is best suited for.

 Below, we list 5 cloud-based HRMS platforms that organisations are using in 2026.
 For each one, we outline what the platform offers, its key features, and where it performs best.
-This should help you compare options and decide which HRMS software aligns with your team’s size, needs and growth plans.
+This should help you compare options and decide which HR software aligns with your team’s size, needs and growth plans.

 1. Factorial